athos/Drains/README.md

 ;=> 10
 ```

-`d/drain` can optionally take a [transducer](https://clojure.org/reference/transducers), in which case the transducer will be applied to the reducing fn:
+`d/drain` optionally takes a [transducer](https://clojure.org/reference/transducers), in which case the transducer will be applied to the reducing fn:

 ```clj
 (d/reduce (d/drain (map inc) conj [])